dmbarbour/wikilon/docs/CommandLine.md

 This has two advantages over the ABC text encoding:

 1. flexible indentation and code formatting
-2. escaped blank lines are clearly visible
+2. escaped 'blank lines' are clearly visible

 Like ABC text, Claw literals have no built-in escapes other than LF.